 Take a rocks glass and place a large ice cube inside.
 Add bitters, rich demerara sugar syrup, and bourbon or rye whiskey to the glass.
 Stir until the glass is hyper chilled and some of the cube has melted.
 Peel an orange or lemon.
 With the peel of the citrus facing the mouth of the glass, press down on both sides of the peel and express the citrus oil over the cocktail.
 Place the peel of the citrus in the drink and enjoy the fruits of your labor!

 *To make rich demerara sugar syrup, add 1 ounce of water to a pan and bring it to a near boil.
 Add 2 ounces of demerara sugar to the water and stir until the sugar completely dissolved.
 Take off stove and let sit until syrup is cool.
 Place in a container and refrigerate for later use.

 Alright Nomsters, that’s a wrap for today.
 A huge thanks to Deke Dunne for sharing his knowledge on our latest post!
 We hope you learned a lot about the Old Fashioned because we sure as hell did.
-To see more from him, make sure to give him a follow on instagram and check out the following posts: How-to Make Rum Punch at Home, The Best To-Go Cocktails in the DMV Area, and Easy At-Home Cocktail Recipes: The Airmail.
+To see more from him, make sure to give him a follow on instagram and check out the following post: The Best To-Go Cocktails in the DMV Area.